mkutay/cookieblog.net/index.md

 excerpt: "Welcome to The Cookie Blog!
 This is a blog written and maintained by two high-school students.
 Here you will find many posts about AI and art."

 feature_row:
+  - image_path: /assets/images/history-of-ai-3/great-wave.jpeg
+    alt: "What is the History of AI?
+Part 3!"
+    title: "What is the History of AI?
+Part 3!"
+    excerpt: "Sir Potata: I think I’m in loss for words after realizing how much time has passed since my last post.
+It seems like I have reached a new level of procrastination with this performance of mine."
+    url: "ai/history/2023/10/28/history-of-ai-3"
+    btn_label: "Read More"
+    btn_class: "btn--primary"
   - image_path: /assets/images/quantum-ai/city.jpg
     alt: "Quantum Computers and AI"
     title: "Quantum Computers and AI"